 end grain closeup of the piece directly above

-NOTE: all of the pieces from here down to the start of the veneer sheets were contributed by Bob Hunt, whom I thank for the generous donation to the site.
+NOTE: all of the pieces from here down to the figured sample were contributed by Bob Hunt, whom I thank for the generous donation to the site.

 both sides of a small bowl blank